kesmit13/DrumaticAffect/README.md

 give a very exact tempo that could be set simply be dialing in the correct tempo on the device and having it send emulated taps to the footswitch input.
 That device is the **Drumatic Affect**.

-# Schematic
+## Schematic

 The schematic for the Drumatic Affect device is shown below.

 ![Schematic diagram](DrumaticAffect_bb.png)

-This circuit includes two relays driven by an Arduino Uno and the code in this repository.
+This circuit includes two relays driven by an Arduino Nano and the code in this repository.
 The first relay is used to send the tap signal to the FSX3 footswitch input.
 A 3PST switch can be used to select which song part to select.
 This requires the pedal to be in **Direct Part** mode which allows you to select the verse, chorus, and bridge directly using each of the three